dbeitel-opentitan/opentitan/hw/ip/dma/README.md

 transactions.
 The number of interrupt signals is expected to be low, e.g., 2 or 3.)

-Following information regarding the low speed IO peripheral will be know to firmware at build time and set in the DMAC registers to configure a hardware handshake DMA operation
+Following information regarding the low speed IO peripheral will be known to firmware at build time and set in the DMAC registers to configure a hardware handshake DMA operation